News

 ,

-In principle, vegetable waxes and other vegetable oils and butters with a high oleic acid content are also an excellent choice.
-Their moisturizing action is very effective, but due to their high "grease" content, they create a heavy and oily feeling on the body as separate ingredients, so the best choice for formulations is to combine them with products that are lighter in form, especially with your skin type in mind.
+In principle, plant waxes and other vegetable oils and butters with a high content of oleic acid are also an excellent choice.
+Their hydrating effect is very effective; however, as stand-alone ingredients they create a heavy and greasy feeling on the body due to their high “fat content”, so the best choice in formulations is to combine them with products that have a lighter form, especially with regard to your skin type.

-All of these ingredients, along with the moisturizers in your formulations, prevent what is called transepidermal water loss, helping to keep your skin hydrated, soft and radiant.
+All these substances, together with humectants in your formulations, prevent so-called transepidermal water loss, thereby helping to keep the skin hydrated, soft and radiant.

 Martina Oboňová